projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    interface.
 When ``configurable="0"``, the item does not appear on the interface.

-Configuration tool workflow
+Configuration Tool Workflow
 ***************************

-Hypervisor configuration workflow
+Hypervisor Configuration Workflow
 ==================================

 The hypervisor configuration is based on the ``Kconfig``